-Since the 1950s, when our own family experienced first hand the trauma and sadness of the loss of a child, it has been our policy not to charge for our professional services when the funeral is for a child.
+Since the 1950s, when our own family experienced first-hand the trauma and sadness of the death of a child, it has been our policy not to charge for our professional services when the funeral is for a child.

 We are family; we are parents and siblings, and having been through a similar experience we feel this is something we can all accept is outside the natural order of life.
 Giving our time and professional knowledge seems a small way in which we can try to help when it is needed most.

-Every loss is different and presents different needs for those left behind.
-Each of the charities below offer support to families experiencing particular types of loss.
+Every death is different and presents different needs for those left behind.
+Each of the charities below offer support to families experiencing particular types of death.

 - Teddy's Wish - support for grieving families